v3l1d/v3l1d.github.io/content/posts/Chemistry/index.md.md

 ```

-Got the root flag, but let's try to crack root password anyway
+With the root flag acquired, I have successfully completed the primary objectives.
+However, as a final step, I may attempt to crack the root password hash from the /etc/shadow file to obtain full root access.